 How does carbon dating work?

-Carbon dating works on the principle of a decay constant.
+Carbon dating works on the principle of the decay constant.
 In an organic substance, carbon-14 stops changing after death.
 The difference in the concentration of carbon-14 in the atmosphere and the dead organism is calculated to determine its age.

 How accurate is carbon-14 dating?